anywherelearning

 AI Basics: Myths, Facts & Smart Rules

-What AI actually is, common myths vs facts, and smart rules for responsible use.
+AI literacy for homeschool kids ages 9-14: what AI really is, common myths vs facts, and smart rules for responsible use at home.

 Hands-on AI activities families can do together